Alfredvc/paac/README.md

 Training can be stopped, for example by using Ctrl+c, and then resumed again by running ```python3 train.py -g pong -df logs/```.

 On a setup with an [Intel i7-4790k](http://ark.intel.com/products/80807/Intel-Core-i7-4790K-Processor-8M-Cache-up-to-4_40-GHz) CPU and an [Nvidia GTX 980 Ti](http://www.geforce.com/hardware/desktop-gpus/geforce-gtx-980-ti) GPU with default settings, you can expect around 3000 timesteps (global steps) per second.
-Training for 80000000 timesteps requires under 8 hours.
+Training for 80 million timesteps requires under 8 hours.

 Qbert